Akshaya-Sri-Tech/GitLite/README.md

 # Acknowledgements

-GitLite is inspired by Git and is built purely for educational purposes to explore the internal design of version control systems.
+GitLite is inspired by Git and is built purely for educational purposes to explore the internal design of Git.

----